thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Chance for oversized garrison - if aggro is high, there is a chance that garrison will be more populated
 - Rocket Camera (Game Options)
 - Tune weather and fog options (Environment tab in commander menu)
+- Some vehicle  boxes/hangars have a chance to spawn empty heavy vehicle inside it (only on military bases and airports)
 - .sqfc bytecode support where possible (may lead to faster loading times and function execution in some circumstances)
+- (Chernarus 2020) New outposts and other points of interest on North-East of map
 - (CUP) BAF faction mission variant (mission parameters)
 - (CUP) USAF faction mission variant (mission parameters)
 - (CUP, RHS) Additional vehicle categories in Vehicle Black Market